 Lastly, if you and your spouse separate and then get back together, you are not always required to begin the one year separation period again.
 You will only have to restart your one year separation period if you were back together for a period of more than 90 days, or for several periods that added up an amount to more than 90 days.
 This law allows couples a chance to try and work on repairing their marriage, without delaying a Divorce in the event that their attempts are unsuccessful.

 Generally speaking, a “No Fault, Uncontested Divorce” is the least complicated and inexpensive way for couples to obtain their Divorce.
 However, we understand that every situation is unique and getting advice from a lawyer who fully understands your personal circumstances is always the best approach.

 Couples who chose to file a divorce on the grounds of adultery or cruelty are filing what is referred to as a “For Fault Divorce”.
 This simply means that one spouse is trying to prove that the other is solely at fault for the breakdown of their marriage.

 It is very important to be prepared when filing a “For Fault Divorce”, as the courts will require proof of exactly what has occurred in order to substantiate the claim.
 For this type of divorce legal representation is almost always necessary.
-“For Fault Divorces” as usually not recommended, as they tend to be costly, lengthy and difficult.
+“For Fault Divorces” is usually not recommended, as they tend to be costly, lengthy and difficult.
 Also, due to the backlog in our court system, it is not uncommon for a “For Fault Divorce” to take a year or more to be processed.
-This means, a couple could have successfully completed a one year separation (a no fault divorce) in less time, without the added expenses and stress.
+This means a couple could have successfully completed a one-year separation (a no fault divorce) in less time, without the added expenses and stress.